leaningtech/labs/sites/cheerpx/src/content/docs/20-faq.md

 ### Security Restrictions and Cross-Origin Headers

 Modern browsers enforce strict security policies to protect users from potentially harmful actions.
-Accessing files through the `file://` protocol poses a security risk, as it can allow untrusted HTML files to interact with local resources.
-For example, opening random HTML files can access sensitive files on your disk, which may lead to data breaches.
+Accessing files through the `file://` protocol poses a security risk, as it may allow untrusted files to interact with local resources.
+Which may lead to data breaches.

-Additionally, CheerpX needs to download multiple resources from its origin, including the WASM file, and relies on cross-origin isolation.
-This requires specific HTTP headers that can only be set when serving content over HTTP or HTTPS.
-Without these headers, the necessary security mechanisms cannot be enforced.
+Additionally, SharedArrayBuffer requires cross-origin isolation to function properly, which cannot be established when serving files with the `file://` protocol.
+This protocol restricts the ability to set crucial HTTP headers, such as `Cross-Origin-Opener-Policy` and `Cross-Origin-Embedder-Policy`.

 ### Recommended Solution: Local Web Server Requirement